broadinstitute/polyphonia/README.md

 [Within-sample diversity files](#within-sample-diversity-files) are pre-processed depending on their stage in processing, [in parallel](#parallelization) if possible.
 If aligned reads are provided in a bam file, they are processed using [`LoFreq call`](https://csb5.github.io/lofreq/commands/#call) into a vcf file, which is in turn processed into a heterozygosity table cataloguing within-sample diversity (base substitutions only).
 If the aligned reads bam file is large, processing it can take a long time.
 If a vcf file is provided, it is processed into a heterozygosity table.
 (If a heterozygosity table is provided, it does not need to be processed.)
 [Allele filtering thresholds](#allele-filtering-thresholds) are applied to the heterozygosity tables as they are read in.

 Pairs of samples are then compared to detect potential cross-contamination.
-A sample A is marked as potentially contaminated by another sample B if the consensus genome of B is completely represented in the consensus genome or minor alleles of sample A, allowing for a small number of mismatches specified by input [cross-contamination detection thresholds](#cross-contamination-detection-thresholds).
+A sample B is marked as potentially contaminated by another sample A if the consensus genome of A is completely represented in the consensus genome or minor alleles of sample B, allowing for a small number of mismatches specified by input [cross-contamination detection thresholds](#cross-contamination-detection-thresholds).
 Only positions with unambiguous bases (`A`, `T`, `C`, or `G`) in both samples are compared.

 If at least one plate map is provided, each sample is compared to the samples in neighboring wells as determined by provided [well comparison options](#well-comparison-options).
 If no plate map is provided, all samples are compared to all other samples.
 (As the number of samples increases, comparing all samples to all other samples very quickly becomes a large and intractably slow task.)
 If possible, comparisons are made [in parallel](#parallelization).